OS-RSPS/blog/_posts/08-22-23-beta-patch-notes-morytania/08-22-23-beta-patch-notes-morytania.md

         - Morytania legs 4
         - Experienced received from burying bones with the Bonecrusher is increased by another 50%, to a total of 200%
         - Another 25% increased chance to receive unique drops from Barrows, to a total of 50%
-        - 15% increaed Slayer experience received in the Slayer Tower
+        - 15% increased Slayer experience received in the Slayer Tower
         - Receive 5 additional ecto-tokens when worshipping the Ectofuntus
 - New achievement: Morytania Legend
     - Complete ALL tasks in the Morytania area.